 Clay masks are said to be good for purifying the skin, drawing out toxins and having an anti-inflammatory effect on stressed out skin.
-But are they any good for treating acne prone skin?
+They're also said to be great for those of us with mild to moderate acne.
+But are they really any good for treating skin that's prone to breakouts?
 Let’s take a look...

-Clay face masks are pretty much what they say on the tin - they’re face masks, designed to be applied to the skin, that contain clay as their main ingredient.
-Not just any old clay from the ground, but clay that’s been purified and made to conform to skin safety standards.
+These face masks are pretty much what they say on the tin - they’re face masks, designed to be applied to the skin, that contain clay as their main ingredient.

-There are many different types of clay mask, and all have slightly different properties but they all have one thing in common - they’re rich in skin supporting minerals and are capable of drawing out skin impurities that can often be the root cause of acne.
+There are many different types of clay mask, and all have slightly different properties.
+However, they all have one thing in common - they’re rich in skin supporting minerals and are capable of drawing out skin impurities that can often be the root cause of acne.